Unboxed-Software/solana-course/content/transfer-fee.md

 ### 4. Create a fee vault account

 Transfer fees are paid by the recipient of the mint.
 We need an account to collect the transfer fees.
-Depending on the use case, this could be the user's account who owns the mint or we could have a dedicated fee vault account for centralized fee collection.
+Depending on the use case, this could be mint authority account or we could have a dedicated fee vault account for centralized fee collection.

 For this lab, let's create a dedicated fee vault account.
 ```ts
 async function main(){
 	...